reclaimprotocol/blog/content/posts/proxying-is-enough.md

 # Deco formalized security of MPC based TLS Oracles
 The first construction for using https to generate zk proofs of what data was transferred between a user and a website was proposed by F. Zhang et al in their paper ["DECO: Liberating Web Data Using Decentralized Oracles for TLS"](https://arxiv.org/pdf/1909.00938).

 The key contribution was that they showed how they could use [MPC](https://en.wikipedia.org/wiki/Secure_multi-party_computation) to introduce an additional stakeholder in the [TLS handshake](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/), which can then be used to zk-proofs of data that was sent by the website.
-Optionally using selective reveals.
 Details of this are irrelevant for this post.
 All you need to know is Deco introduced an MPC based solution.

 Along with this result, they also showed formally that this approach is secure.